nbfigueroa/franka_interactive_controllers/doc/icra-demo-instructions.md

 $ roslaunch franka_interactive_controllers franka_interactive_bringup.launch
 ```

 ### 2a.
-If you want to record demonstrations you can run the gravity compensation controller (in one terminal):
+To record demonstrations you can run the gravity compensation controller (in one terminal):
 ```
 $ roslaunch franka_interactive_controllers franka_kinesthetic_teaching.launch
 ```

 ### 2b.
-To execute a motion policy load franka-lpvds tasks (in one terminal):
+To execute a learned motion policy load franka-lpvds tasks (in one terminal):
 ```
 $
 ```